 Sick of being tracked across the web just to be served even more ads or looking for better search engines to do research?
-If you’re looking for alternatives to Google, you should know that there are plenty of search engines capable of competing.
+Or maybe you want to see if there is a better search engine, especially since the advent of generative AI?
+If you’re looking for alternatives to Google, you should know that there are plenty of search engines capable of competing – even an AI search engine that offers the power of ChatGPT to give you answers in a conversational form.

 Most new search engines focus on privacy as the main benefit to those disconnecting from Google but there are some which are charity or social-impact focused and others which can surface information usually obscured by Google.
 We tried dozens of them and, after testing extensively, here are the best search engines today.